Vishal-Malireddi/Voting-System-Butch-for-President-/README.md

 ## Launching the Application
 1. Make sure you have installed Django
+2. Make sure you are in the directory with the manage.py file
-2. run `python manage.py runserver`
+3. run `python manage.py runserver`
-3. Make sure the url ends with a valid url pattern
+4. Make sure the url ends with a valid url pattern

 ## Sources